St Kilda Football Club: 1873–1915: early years

-In 1902, Charlie Baker became the first St Kilda player to be the league's leading goalkicker in a home and away season with 30 goals.
+In 1902, with 30 goals, Charlie Baker became the first St Kilda player to be the league's leading goalkicker in a home and away season.

 Six successive wins at the start of the 1907 season helped St Kilda to its first finals appearance, qualifying third with nine wins and eight losses.
 The club was beaten by eventual premiers Carlton.
 The following year, the club once again qualified in third position and were again eliminated by Carlton in the semi-finals.

-The 1913 season saw major improvement with the team finishing fourth, eventually being defeated in the Grand Final by Fitzroy.
-Owing to the finals system at the time, Fitzroy, who had been defeated by St Kilda the previous week, were allowed to challenge St Kilda to a rematch the following week.
-St Kilda lost the rematch 7.14 (56) to 5.13 (43).
+The 1913 season saw major improvement with the team finishing fourth, eventually being defeated in the grand final rematch by Fitzroy.
+Although St Kilda had won the original grand final game, owing to the finals system at the time, Fitzroy were allowed to challenge St Kilda to a rematch the following week because they had finished higher on the ladder.
+Fitzroy won the rematch 7.14 (56) to 5.13 (43).

 1916–1949: World wars and individual success

 Owing to World War I, St Kilda went into recess in 1916 and 1917.
 Just prior to their recession, the club temporarily changed their official colours to include yellow in place of white.
 This was done to avoid association with the German Empire, who had the same colours as St Kilda at the time.
 The club resumed normal operation in 1918 and fared well initially, qualifying for finals and being defeated in the semi-finals.
 However, the following years saw St Kilda consistently struggle with poor form.